Sino-Indian War: Early incidents

 On 10 July 1962, 350 Chinese troops surrounded an Indian post in Chushul (north of the McMahon Line) but withdrew after a heated argument via loudspeaker.
-On 22 July, the Forward Policy was extended to allow Indian troops to push back Chinese troops already established in disputed territory.
+On 22 July, the forward policy was extended to allow Indian troops to push back Chinese troops already established in disputed territory.
 Whereas Indian troops were previously ordered to fire only in self-defence, all post commanders were now given discretion to open fire upon Chinese forces if threatened.
 In August, the Chinese military improved its combat readiness along the McMahon Line and began stockpiling ammunition, weapons and fuel.

 Given his foreknowledge of the coming Cuban Missile Crisis, Mao was able to persuade Khrushchev to reverse the Russian policy of backing India, at least temporarily.
 In mid-October, the Communist organ Pravda encouraged peace between India and China.
 When the Cuban Missile Crisis ended and Mao's rhetoric changed, Russia reversed course.

 Confrontation at Thagla Ridge

 In June 1962, Indian forces established an outpost called the Dhola Post on the northern slopes of Tsangdhar Range, in the right-side of Namka Chu valley, facing the southern slopes of Thagla Ridge.
-Clearly, The Dhola Post lay north of the map-marked McMahon Line which straight across Tsangdhar Range but south of Thagla Ridge along which India interpreted the McMahon Line to run.
+Clearly, the Dhola Post lay north of the map-marked McMahon Line which straight across Tsangdhar Range but south of Thagla Ridge along which India interpreted the McMahon Line to run.
 In August, China issued diplomatic protests and began occupying positions at the top of Thagla Ridge.

 On 8 September, a 60-strong PLA unit descended to the south side of the ridge and occupied positions that dominated one of the Indian posts at Namka Chu.
 Fire was not exchanged, but Nehru told the media that the Indian Army had instructions to "free our territory" and the troops had been given discretion to use force.
 On 11 September, it was decided that "all forward posts and patrols were given permission to fire on any armed Chinese who entered Indian territory".

-The operation to occupy Thagla Ridge was flawed in that Nehru's directives were unclear and it got underway very slowly because of this.
-In addition to this, each man had to carry 35 kg over the long trek and this severely slowed down the reaction.
+The operation to occupy Thagla Ridge was flawed in that Nehru's directives were unclear, delaying it.
+In addition, each man had to carry 35 kg over the long trek, greatly slowing the reaction.
 By the time the Indian battalion reached the point of conflict, Chinese units controlled both banks of the Namka Chu River.
 On 20 September, Chinese troops threw grenades at Indian troops and a firefight developed, triggering a long series of skirmishes for the rest of September.

 Some Indian troops, including Brigadier Dalvi who commanded the forces at Thagla Ridge, were also concerned that the territory they were fighting for was not strictly territory that "we should have been convinced was ours".
 According to Neville Maxwell, even members of the Indian defence ministry were categorically concerned with the validity of the fighting in Thagla Ridge.